lkumle/onlineVRtoolbox_tutorials/docs/unity/GETrequest.md

 Before participants begin the experiment, we first need to establish a connection with the server.
 This serves two purposes:

 1. Ensure internet connectivity, so we know data uploads will be possible later.
-2. Retrieve a unique subject number for the participant from the server (along with an encryption key—see Notebook 3 for details).
+2. Retrieve a unique subject number for the participant from the server (along with an encryption key, see [Notebook 3](https://lkumle.github.io/onlineVRtoolbox_tutorials/docs/encryption/Index.html) for details).

-To do this, we use a GET request—a standard HTTP request used to retrieve data from a server.
-In our case, we send a GET request to the web application, and the server responds with a subject number (and encryption key).
+To do this, we use a GET request, a standard HTTP request used to retrieve data from a server.
+In our case, we send a GET request to our web application, which responds with a subject number (and encryption key).

 ### How It Works in the Template Project
-We begin the experiment by testing the connection.
+We begin the experiment by establishing and testing the connection.
 This is handled in ExperimentHandler.cs and follows this basic logic:

 1. **Show the connection menu** to inform the participant (this will automatically disappear once the connection is established)
 2. **Call testConnection()** from ConnectionHandler.cs to send the GET request.